 This is the interruptible supply to the New Zealand Refinery which typically uses around 7000 scmh, but can nominate to take volumes in excess of 10,000 scmh for small periods of time (less than a few hours each day).
-Although heater capacity is theoretically exceeded, actual operating data suggests that heater performance is adequate at current flowrates.
-Upgrade is not scheduled.
+Although heater capacity is theoretically exceeded, the actual heater performance over a full year has been analysed and not causing any problems.
+On this basis we will continue to monitor performance and defer investment until necessary.
+Upgrade is not scheduled at this time.